kaveh7293/Kaveh-Portfolio/README.md

 The groups with the lowest average ranking are the hardest and the groups with the maximum ranking are the easiest.
 We also determined this using python code
   * The result for each world cup is as follows:
+          *The death group in 1998 is: H the group teams were ["Japan'" "Argentina'" "Croatia'" "Jamaica'"] *The death group in 2002 is: F the group teams were ["Argentina'" "England'" "Nigeria'" "Sweden'"] *The death group in 2006 is: E the group teams were ["Italy'" "Ghana'" "Czechia'" "USA'"] *The death group in 2010 is: D the group teams were ["Germany'" "Australia'" "Ghana'" "Serbia'"] *The death group in 2014 is: D the group teams were ["Uruguay'" "Costa_Rica'" "Italy'" "England'"] *The death group in 2018 is: E the group teams were ["Brazil'" "Costa_Rica'" "Serbia'" "Switzerland'"]